Frequently Asked Questions

 Is the amenities block clean?

-We don’t have an amenities block because all of our cabins are self-contained, including kitchens and bathrooms with showers and toilets.
+We don’t have an amenities block because all of our cabins are self-contained; they include kitchens, and all bathrooms have showers and toilets.

 What are the Park office opening hours?